 What are the symptoms of COVID-19?

-The first symptoms appear 1 to 14 days (around 5 to 6 days on average) following infection.
-But people infected with SARS-CoV-2 don’t always show signs of the disease, and some do not feel any symptoms at all.
+For most people infected, the first symptoms of a SARS-CoV‑2 infection appear 1 to 10 days (around 3 days on average) following infection.
+However, not everyone shows signs of the disease, and some people have no symptoms at all.